mechanics & effect

 Pick the word that conveys just the right meaning and will stand the test of time.

-But if it’s awkward to say, “With whom are you going to the store?” rather than “Who are you going to the store with?”
-I don’t personally think you should be marked down for this on your annual performance evaluation.
+But don't say, “Where are you at?” when "Where are you?" does the job.
+However, if it’s awkward to say, “With whom are you going to the store?” because you really don't talk that way, I don’t personally think you should be marked down for this.

-Good construction also uses transition words that help your reader follow along (next, additionally, also, etc.)
+Good construction uses transition words that help your reader follow along (next, additionally, also, etc.)

-Good construction avoids fragment sentences (sentences that lack both a subject and a verb) and run-on sentences (sentences lacking needed punctuation that roll along like a runaway train).
+Good construction avoids fragment sentences (sentences that lack both a subject and a verb) and run-on sentences (sentences lacking needed punctuation, rolling along like a runaway train).

+8. Failure to capitalize.
 The rule on capitalization is formality.
 I live in Middle Tennessee.
 It’s Middle and not middle because it’s a formal region.
-Southern California and The Wild West and The Bronx are all formal regions but northern South Dakota might not be.
+Southern California and The Wild West and The Bronx are all formal regions but northern Kansas might not be.